jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

 .. note::

-    It is best practice to store conda environments in the $WORK directory because the $SCRATCH directory is regularly purged, and $HOME does not have the storage space for ML tasks.
+    It is best practice to build conda environments in the $SCRATCH directory because conda can overload the filesystem which used on $WORK  and $HOME does not have the storage space for ML tasks.
+It is important to note that on $SCRATCH your environment is subject to being purged.
+Care should be taken to back up the environments you build on $WORK.

 **Step 2.
 Install MiniForge**
 Miniforge is one of several Conda installers, others examples include Anaconda and Miniconda.
-We will be use miniforge  to download Conda into the $WORK directory.
+We will be use miniforge  to download Conda into the $SCRATCH directory.
 We are going to install Conda in **Frontera** for the sake of this tutorial.
 When you SSH into Frontera, you will see this screen:

 .. image:: images/conda-tut-1.png
    :alt: Frontera_home_screen

 SSHing into Frontera takes you to the $HOME directory by default.
-Change your directory to **$WORK** by using the `How to Change Directories <ai_environments_at_tacc\docs\getting_starting_section\Connecting to TACC.rst>`_ tutorial.
+Change your directory to **$SCRATCH** by using the `How to Change Directories <ai_environments_at_tacc\docs\getting_starting_section\Connecting to TACC.rst>`_ tutorial.

-Once you are in the $WORK directory for frontera, we can install Conda.
+Once you are in the $SCRATCH directory for frontera, we can install Conda.
 Use **curl** (a command-line tool to transfer data from a server via HTTP) to download Miniforge which will come bundled with conda.

 Run the following command in your terminal: